Buying a 2017 Honda CR-V, and saving $1750 off of MSRP.

 Did not expect to save anything off of the MSRP for a new year, brand new, non in stock car.
 Was pleasantly surprised that the tactic provided by CarCostCanada of adding a small percentage on the dealer price to work.

 Leasing a 2010 Honda CR-V, and saving $500 off of MSRP.

 Buying a 2010 Honda Civic Sdn, and saving $500 off of MSRP.

 Be patient.
-I close the purchase an evening I was a bit tired and negociating were not going so well for me.
-Sale Rep was sticking to its selling price and just added goodies (Mats, oil changes) I should had go and wait a day or two.
-Another Sale Rep from Hamel Honda in St-Eustache call me after I buy and was looking much more hungry.
+I close the purchased an evening I was a bit tired and negotiations were not going so well for me.
+Sale Rep was sticking to its selling price and just added goodies (Mats, oil changes) I should have waited a day or two.
+Another Sale Rep from Hamel Honda in St-Eustache call me after I bought and was looking much more hungry.
 I believe I could have a better price there.
 So to summarize, be patient and shop at more than one dealer.

 Yanick from Laval, QC